transcendentmind/transcendentmind.github.io/md/culadasa_qna_index.md

 ### 00:37:31

 Done many three-day retreats, meditated about 3--5 hours per day, reached a very quite state similar to what you call bliss of physical pliancy.
 No more organic sensation, but very pleasand energy all over the body.
 In that state, there's hardly any more personal thoughts, but quite a few hypnagogic mental situations like impersonal thoughts, images etc., which at the same time helped me to get deeper into the meditation state as long as I keep my metacognitive awareness very clear.
-Otherwise I would get very sleepy or develop dullness.
+Otherwise I would get very sleepy, or develop dullness.
 You do not mention hypnagogia in your book, but those hypnagogic images are always present in my meditations, and as I said are very helpful to reach that bliss state.

 Keywords: `archetypal imagery`